 Foreign relations

-Among other things, Chile is a big participant in world affairs and a member of the Organization of American States, World Trade Organization, and United Nations.
-It also maintains close relations to neighboring countries of South America.
+Among other things, Chile is a big participant in world affairs and a member of the Organization of American States, the World Trade Organization, and the United Nations.
+It also maintains close relations with neighboring countries of South America.

 Economy